 With winter weather diminishing out sunlight exposure it is important to focus on getting ample amounts of Vitamin D from Vitamin D rich foods.
 The best sources are Salmon, herring, sardines, and eggs (yolk mainly).

 We must remember that a balanced diet is essential to ensure our body works at its best through all the seasons.
-ALL wholefoods contain unique combinations of nutrients to support good health so there’s never any real substitute for a balanced diet full of a variety of colourful fruits and vegetables, lean meats, fish, whole-grains, nuts and seeds.
+Most importantly, ALL wholefoods contain unique combinations of nutrients to support good health so there’s never any real substitute for a balanced diet full of a variety of colourful fruits and vegetables, lean meats, fish, whole-grains, nuts and seeds.

 Remember – variety is the key to optimal immunity